The statistics are staggering. Only one out of every three children in the U.S. spends time being physically active each day.

 These short blocks throughout the day all add up to 60 minutes of physical activity.
 If your child is not regularly active now, start slowly and build from there.
 One great way to keep track of your child’s activity is with a fitness tracker like the Garmin Vivofit Jr. (available on amazon).
 It comes in a variety of fun designs with a comfortable band that kids can slip on and off.
 Kids can wear it everywhere from the playground to the pool and from a bike ride to the backyard to help them keep track of their activity level.

 Not every child is interested in playing an organized sport such as basketball or soccer.
 And, if you child is no longer having fun on a team or with a sport, it’s probably time to explore other options.
 So, think outside the court and look for other non-organized activities that your child might enjoy.

 Some kids might not be into playing on a team, but they might love rock climbing or hiking.
 Maybe they don’t want to have to go to a practice every night, but they may want to have a dance party in the basement daily.

 Keep trying new things and be patient until they find some things that they really love.
 That will help them find the start of a lifetime love of physical activity.
-One great idea for backyard warriors is the Backyard Ninja Line Hanging Obstacle Course for Kids.
+One great idea for backyard warriors is the Backyard Ninja Line Hanging Obstacle Course for Kids (available on amazon).
 It includes a 40-foot slackline kit with monkey bars, gym rings and tree protectors that is perfect American Ninja Warrior training for kids.
 You can customize your own slackline course to make it as hard or easy as you want by placing the monkey bars and gymnastics rings in any order and any distance apart.
 It holds up to 250 pounds.